 Christians believe that when God created the world and created people in His image, He gave mankind a mandate to be stewards of the creation.
 Therefore, Christians should be especially concerned about treating the natural world with care and respect.
 At the same time, the stewardship responsibility includes all of the resources we have – nature, the ecosystem, and technology; as well as our bodies, talents, and relationships with other people.

 People of faith have no intention or desire to pit these responsibilities against one another.
-When a proposal to improve the environment negative consequences for our economic and technological ability to steward our resources and care for people created in God’s image, Christianity teaches that we should investigate whether the environmental policy is truly necessary to accomplish its stated goal, and whether it is possible to care for the environment in a way that also enhances human life and productivity.
+When a proposal to improve the environment has negative consequences for our economic and technological ability to steward our resources and care for people created in God’s image, Christianity teaches that we should investigate whether the environmental policy is truly necessary to accomplish its stated goal, and whether it is possible to care for the environment in a way that also enhances human life and productivity.

 To restrict energy usage is to restrict human ability to productively steward God’s creation.
 God ordained work as a good thing for Adam and Eve to do in the garden of Eden before sin came into the world.
 For this reason, Christians believe that productive cultivation of natural resources can improve, rather than damage, the health of God’s creation.

 However, the Environmental Protection Agency generally treats human economic activity as climate enemy number one.
 Unfortunately, discussing climate issues through the EPA bureaucracy does not lend itself to a full and open investigation of the options and issues at stake.
 The legislative branch set up the bureaucracy in such a way that it can make difficult policy choices without facing electoral accountability.
-Joe Postell of The Heritage Foundation has explained why the progressive movement began setting this system in place several decades ago:
+Joe Postell of the Heritage Foundation has explained why the progressive movement began setting this system in place several decades ago:

 The progressives sought to circumvent representative government by transferring power from Congress to a newly created fourth branch of government, our modern bureaucracy.
 Congress would no longer make laws but merely pass bills that consist of assignments to agencies.
 The actual laws then would be passed by agencies in the form of "rules" carrying the full force of law.